Here is a list of our most common questions regarding Student Finance:

 2. I have still not received my student finance for my first term?

 If it has been over a 2 weeks since you enrolled and you have received no payment, please contact your relevant student finance body, as they maybe awaiting further evidence.
-A Student Money Adviser will be happy to assist you, if you are experiencing difficulties getting through.
+A Money & Support Adviser will be happy to assist you, if you are experiencing difficulties getting through.

 3. Student Finance needs me to sign a Student Finance Declaration form, where do I find this?

-If you applied online and haven’t sent back your Student Finance Online Declaration Form, log in to your online account and download this from either your 'to do list’ on the front page or under the 'View Correspondence’ section.
+If you have been asked to send back a Student Finance Online Declaration Form, log in to your online account and download this from either your 'to do list’ on the front page or under the 'View Correspondence’ section.
 The declaration is usually the last couple of pages of your Notification of Entitlement Letter.
-The Student Loans Company cannot make any payments until you have signed and returned your Student Finance Online Declaration Form by post and it can take a couple of weeks for it to be processed.
+The Student Loans Company will not make any payments until they have received it and it can take a couple of weeks for it to be processed.

 Please see staff list for both USW and Partner College Contacts